w/ Proteins of Magic

 They’ve got a great sound.
 I love watching them and seeing how it all unfolds.
 Watching guitarist Jeff Boyle letting the notes rise and swell and he deftly picks the strings and rolls the volume knob in one motion.
 Watching how Maurice Beckett – the once hairy behemoth – now shorn but still a beast of bass – drums and shakes on the body of his instrument to unlock those deep rumbling tones within.
 Watching how drummer Jason Johnston creates that percussive pulse by laying into his toms.
 Watching how the trio all communicate with each other onstage with knowing looks that only comes from years of playing with each other.

 I’ve tried to emulate their sound myself.
 Johnston sometimes plays with mallets, and with the snares wires thrown off, opening up the cymbals and giving the snare drum a deeper hollow sound, as opposed to the usual “crack”.
-I copied this when recording a single for my own band, aiming to replicate Johnston’s style.
-The guy who mixed the single promptly sample replaced my drums and undid all my efforts…
+It’s such a cool sound that I copied this method when recording a single for my own band last year, aiming to replicate Johnston’s style.

 Jason Lurman from the band Sora Shima came onstage for a guest spot during the song “Everything All Of The Time”, playing the guitar line first recorded by Tristan Dingemans of HDU.
 Lurman was clearly having the time of his life, grinning from ear to ear and rocking backward and forward as he held an e-bow to his guitar strings.The guys all exchanged a bit of banter onstage which caused a few laughs.